 The sink is the beating heart of the kitchen.
 It is, debatably, the single most important feature of any cooking space.
+(Everything but the sink, anyone?)
 And yet, choosing a sink rarely commands the same amount of attention as choosing, say, a stove or refrigerator.

 But given the wide array of shapes, sizes, and styles that are available, why wouldn’t you stop to consider what kind of sink you’ll be using?
-From the trendy farmhouse sinks to a copper basin that will age gracefully with your kitchen journey, a great sink can complete the look of your kitchen and prove invaluable to everyday life.
+From the trendy farmhouse sinks to a copper basin that will age gracefully with your kitchen journey, an excellent sink can complete the look of your kitchen and prove invaluable to everyday life.
+As you'll see with our top pick, the BLANCO Diamond Silgranit Super Single Undermount Kitchen Sink, sinks can come with a lot of surprising features you didn't know you wanted—like scratch-resistance.
 If you chose one that doesn't fit in with your life, your sink will stick out like a sore thumb.
 So, if the world of sinks feels infinitely confusing—what’s the difference between undermount and top-mount, anyway?—we have you covered.

 Here, we’ve rounded up the best sinks in different styles and finishes for a range of kitchen needs.

-What We Don't Like: Single-bowl sinks are not for everyone
+What We Don't Love: Single-bowl sinks are not for everyone

 This 80 percent solid granite sink has a lot going for it.
 It’s heat-resistant up to 536 degrees, looks sleek in the kitchen, and can resist everything from scratches to stains to household acids.